magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_four-noble-truths.md

 needle is withdrawn that pain disappears.
 This is like the ordinary kind of suffering, it’s no problem, everybody experiences it.
-The extraordinary suffering is the suffering that arises from what we call grasping onto things.
+The extraordinary suffering is the suffering that arises from what we call *upādāna,* grasping onto things.
 This is like having an injection with a syringe filled with poison.
 This is no longer an ordinary kind of pain, it is the pain which ends in death.
 This is similar to the suffering which arises from grasping.

 Wrong view, not knowing the impermanent nature of all conditioned things, is another kind of problem.
-Conditioned things are the realm of Not wanting things to change – if we think like this we must suffer.
+Conditioned things are the realm of saṃsāra.
+Not wanting things to change – if we think like this we must suffer.
 When we think that the body is ourselves or belonging to us, we are afraid when we see it change.
 Consider the breath: once it comes in it must go out, having gone out it must come in again.
 This is its nature, this is how we manage to live.
 Things don’t function in that way.
 This is how conditions are but we don’t realize it.

 Suppose we lost something.
 If we thought that object was really ours, we would brood over it.
 If we couldn’t see it as a conditioned thing faring according to the laws of nature, we would experience suffering.
 But if you breathe in, can you live?
 Conditioned things must naturally change in this way.
-To see this is to see the Dhamma, to see change.
+To see this is to see the Dhamma, to see *aniccaṃ,* change.
 We live dependent on this change.
 When we know how things are, then we can let go of them.

 The practice of Dhamma is to develop an understanding of the way of things so that suffering doesn’t arise.
 If we think wrongly we are at